 have contacted the family

 obtain this material, but do not yet know if or when we will recover it.

-If you sent Tom anything last year for use in the Bulletin, please email or mail it to one of us as soon as you can.
+If you sent Tom anything in 2019 or before, for use in the Bulletin, please email or mail it to me as soon as you can.
 Contact information appears at the end of this summary.

 We have noticed an almost exclusive focus going back decades on U.S. military mail.

 While we expect that U.S. material will continue to predominate in the MPHS, we are open to material related to other military forces and military postal services.